 You can strengthen your cyber security

 Artificial intelligence is becoming more and more sophisticated at spotting ‘red flag’ behaviors indicative of fraud.
 For instance, in the case of credit cards, software can learn to recognize the patterns of a customer’s spending behavior over time, so that if they make an unexpected purchase, a fraud alert will be triggered.
 Yet it’s not just credit card companies who have to think about cyber-security – every business is vulnerable to issues like data breaches and banking fraud.
+That’s why researching into websites like SubRosa Cyber and similar is important when considering your cyber-security, to give you an idea of how to protect yourself from online viruses and fraud.
 And given that cyber-crime is growing increasingly sophisticated, it’s more important than ever for companies to have AI software in place to keep up with the criminals.

 Over the coming years, AI’s influence on businesses and organizations is going to be substantial.
 The key is to keep pace with it all and ensure that your business makes the most of the sophisticated deep learning software available to it.
 Because the fact is: if you don’t, your rivals certainly will – and you may find yourself being left behind in the robot revolution.